revaturelabs/interviewquestions/Servlets-IS/Servlets-IS.md

 <blockquote>

-We have to create a Java class that extends javax.servlet.http.HttpServlet and import the classes from servlet.jar or servlet-api.jar.These will be needed to compile the servlet.A servlet does not have a main() method, unlike a regular Java program, and just like an applet.
+We have to create a Java class that extends `javax.servlet.http.HttpServlet` and import the classes from `servlet.jar` or `servlet-api.jar`.These will be needed to compile the servlet.A servlet does not have a `main()` method, unlike a regular Java program, and just like an applet.
 It has some methods of a servlet that are called upon by the server for the purpose of handling requests.
-It invokes the servlet’s service() method, every time the server sends a request to a servlet.
+It invokes the servlet’s `service()` method, every time the server sends a request to a servlet.

-To handle requests that are appropriate for the servlet, a typical servlet must override its service() method.
-The service() method allows 2 parameters: these are the request object and the response object.
+To handle requests that are appropriate for the servlet, a typical servlet must override its `service()` method.
+The `service()` method allows 2 parameters: these are the request object and the response object.
 The request object is used to inform the servlet about the request, whereas the response object is used to then give a response.

 </blockquote>